 ”Do you have the possibility to apply here for asylum in Croatia or not?”

 ”Yes but not here, you can ask at the police station.”

 After around 1,5 hours, a large van arrived.
 The seven of them had to enter the van and was taken to a small police station.
 They drove for one hour at a low speed, around 40 to 50 km/h.
 When they arrived at the station, they were searched once more.
-The officers also took photos of each with a smartphone.
+The officers also took photos of each with a smartphone as the respondent asserted.

 There were five officers at the station, different from the officers who initially apprehended the group.
-One of them was a female who had long, dark brown hair in a ponytail.
+The respondent recalled that one of them was a female who had long, dark brown hair in a ponytail.
 She was tall, around 30 years old and strongly built.

 The respondent describes the officers in the police station as more negative towards the individuals.
 They also took the respondent’s power bank and never returned it.

 The officers looked at the serial number and commented among each other that it was a good device.
 One of the officers told the others:

 The respondent describes that he can understand the Croatian language well enough, since he has spent several months in Bosnia.
 The officers only took the respondent’s power bank, not any property of the others from the group.